 - In the classic arcade game Bump n' Jump, where the objective was generally to run as many other cars off the road as you could without crashing yourself, you got substantial bonus points if you completed a level without running anyone off the road.

-- In Super Smash Bros., there's actually a bonus ("Switzerland") for clearing a stage without even attempting an attack.
+- There's a bonus ("Switzerland") for clearing a stage without even attempting an attack.
 Given how many stages have level hazards, this isn't as difficult as it sounds to obtain.

 - Playing Postal 2 without ever killing anyone gives you the end-of-game rank "Thank you for playing, JESUS!"